Inpatient Consult Rotations

-- Dallas Veterans Affairs Medical Center At the Veterans Administration Hospital, fellows learn how to diagnose and manage infections in patients with acute and chronic illnesses, including HIV infection, fungal infections, post-surgical infections, urinary tract infections, and orthopaedic infections.
+- Dallas Veterans Affairs Medical Center – At the VA Medical Center, fellows learn how to diagnose and manage infections in patients with acute and chronic illnesses, including HIV infection, fungal infections, post-surgical infections, urinary tract infections, and orthopaedic infections.

-- Zale Lipshy University Hospital This hospital primarily admits private, insured patients.
-This service is combined with the Parkland Hospital consult service.
+- Zale Lipshy University Hospital – This hospital primarily admits private, insured patients.
+This service is combined with the Parkland consult service.

 Outpatient Clinical Training